WhoopInc/supertest-as-promised/README.md

 ### Promisey goodness

-To start, only the `then` method is exposed.
-But once you've called `.then` once, you've got a proper [Bluebird] promise that supports the whole gamut of promisey goodness:
+To start, only the `then` and `catch` methods are exposed.
+But once you've called `.then` or `.catch` once, you've got a proper [Bluebird] promise that supports the whole gamut of promisey goodness:

 ```js
 request(app)